bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 3. Set the **Bitrise Apple Developer Connection** input to off.
 4. Save your changes and run a new build.

-Deploy to iTunes Connect Step and 2FA

-Please note that if 2FA is required for your Apple ID, then you must use the Apple ID authentication with the Deploy to iTunes Connect Step instead of authenticating through Step inputs.
+{% include message_box.html type="important" title="Deploy to iTunes Connect and Fastlane Steps and 2FA" content="Please note that if 2FA is required for your Apple ID, then you must use the Apple ID authentication with the **Deploy to iTunes Connect** Step instead of authenticating through Step inputs."%}

 ## Steps and their possible authentication methods